chainstacklabs/fabric-bootcamp-chaincode/channel/README.md

   |__orderer-id-cert.pem
 ```
 ## Update values within the configtx.yaml
-1. Update and configure the channel's setting through the `/channel/configtx.yaml` file, sample values are provided for reference.
+1. Update and configure the channel's settings through the `/channel/configtx.yaml` file, Sample values are provided for reference.

 ## Create channel creation transaction
 1. Navigate to the `channel` directory.